jnozzi/cocoadev.com/markdown/OmniFrameworks.md

-Very powerful Cocoa frameworks for networking and more, provided by General/TheOmniGroup.
-Re-usable in your own apps under an extremely liberal license, the General/OmniSourceLicense.
+Very powerful Cocoa frameworks for networking and more, provided by TheOmniGroup.
+Re-usable in your own apps under an extremely liberal license, the OmniSourceLicense.

 http://www.omnigroup.com/developer/sourcecode/

-If you use them, you probably want to know about General/EmbeddingFrameworksInApplications.
+If you use them, you probably want to know about EmbeddingFrameworksInApplications.

-You may also be interested in helping the General/OmniFrameworksDocumentationProject.
+You may also be interested in helping the OmniFrameworksDocumentationProject.

 The frameworks consist of: